Sadykova-Nurbiike/JAVA/README.md

-My projects for the course Java at university.
+My projects for the course Java.